kanghuawu/JavaUML_Parser/README.md

 - UML Class Diagrams
 - UML Sequence Diagrams

-Following document was copied from lecturer's project description.

 ### Requirements

+This part of document was copied from lecturer's project description.

 Things to include: